How to prepare for Brexit – checklist

 While there is still no certainty around what Brexit will mean and planning for it seems impossible, businesses that sell and buy from the EU need to have contingency plans in place which will need to be sufficiently flexible to cope with a variety of possible outcomes.
 ICAEW’s checklist covers the areas that should be considered, including movement of goods, product compliance, contracts, people, and financial planning (cash flow).
 These considerations reflect "no deal" being reached, but may also be relevant in other scenarios.

 25 June 2019

 The UK government has been sending instructions to a wide range of businesses, including those that trade with the EU, advising them to take actions to prepare for a situation where the UK leaves the EU with "no deal".

 ICAEW’s Brexit hub contains information on the technical implications of Brexit for the accountancy profession:

 In this guide we summarise the key business implications of Brexit.
-More detailed guidance is available in our framework for preparing your business for Brexit.

 Movement of goods